Armenians in Israel and Palestine: Language and culture

 The Institute of African and Asian Studies at the Hebrew University of Jerusalem established a chair of Armenian Studies program, specialising in study of Armenian language, literature, history and culture as well as the Armenian genocide.
+The Program of Armenian Studies at the Hebrew University of Jerusalem has also served as a site of Armenian–Jewish cultural exchange.
+At a 2019 Armenian Genocide memorial event organized by the program, Armenia’s foreign minister Zohrab Mnatsakanyan, described Armenians and Jews as peoples sharing “not just long history, but the deep pain of persecution and identity based organized mass murder”.

+Museums and cultural institutions

+The Edward and Helen Mardigian Armenian Museum is located in the Armenian Convent in the Old City of Jerusalem, in the former Armenian Theological Seminary building that later housed the Armenian Genocide orphanage.
+Its collections present Armenian history in Jerusalem through mosaics, ecclesiastical objects, manuscripts, and material connected to the orphanage.

 Armenia–Israel relations

 Armenians protesting for recognition of the Armenian genocide in front of the Turkish consulate in Jerusalem.
 The protest was held on Armenian Genocide Remembrance Day of 2016.

 Armenia maintains diplomatic relations with Israel.
 According to the CIA World Factbook, Armenia receives 4.8% of its imports from Israel, while Israel receives 7.1% of Armenia's exports.
 Although both countries have diplomatic relations, neither maintains an embassy in the other country.
 Instead, Ambassador Ehud Moshe Eytam, the Israeli ambassador to Armenia is based in Tbilisi, Georgia, and visits Yerevan twice a month.
 In Jerusalem Tsolag Momjian is the honorary consul.

 Since Armenia's independence, Israeli politicians, rabbis, and the country's Armenian community have called on the Israeli government to recognize the Armenian genocide.
-At the same time, Turkey has threatened to break off ties with Israel if Israel or the United States recognized the killings as genocide.
-As of 2008, there has been an ongoing debate regarding recognition in the Knesset with Turkey lobbying hard to prevent it.
+Turkey has threatened to break off ties with Israel if it or the United States recognized the killings as genocide.
+As of 2008, there has been an ongoing debate regarding recognition in the Knesset, with Turkey lobbying to prevent it.
 A 2007 survey found that more than 70% of Israelis thought that Israel should recognize the genocide, with 44% willing to break off relations with Turkey over the issue.